February 12-13, 2022

 REGISTRANTS: The virtual State of the Science platform access closed on March 31.

-Network with fellow investigators and gain insights to new research and methods in hospice and palliative medicine at the first ever State of the Science research meeting, hosted by AAHPM.
+Participate in the 2022 State of the Science to network with fellow investigators and gain insights to new research and methods in hospice and palliative medicine.
+This inaugural State of the Science symposium will overlap with the Annual Assembly on Saturday.

 The purpose of the meeting is to support and advance the science of hospice and palliative care by fostering community and multidisciplinary collaboration, building capacity through investigator development, and sharing cutting-edge research by scientists at all career stages: